imwrite

 — Writing mode

-(default) | 'append'
+(default) | "append"

-Writing mode, specified as the comma-separated pair consisting of
+Writing mode, specified as "overwrite"

 or

 .
-In overwrite
+In "overwrite"

 mode,